 Terms of Financial Committee members

-The Exchequer's and other officers' terms on the Finance Committee shall be concurrent with their terms in office.
+The Exchequer's and Seneschal’s terms on the Finance Committee shall be concurrent with their terms in office.
 Office term limits are not implied or addressed by this policy.

 Paid Members will be considered within their term if present at the meeting in question with current membership.